TrentSPalmer/libre_gps_parser/README.md

 ## road map
 *
 * add more things to be implemented
-* add input from Bing Maps, Mapquest apps
+* add input from Bing Maps, OSM?
 * add other elevation api server options
 * include shared-prefs import/export in history import/export